 General liability insurance is absolutely key to protecting your bookstore.
 General liability helps protect your business from claims of third-party bodily injury, third-party property damage, or advertising injuries such as copyright infringement, libel, or slander.

 A general liability insurance policy will protect you if a customer climbs up on a stepladder to reach a book and falls over, hurting themselves or otherwise ends up taking you or your business to court for damages.
 It will pay for court costs, legal fees, and judgment or settlement costs up to your policy limits.

 Under most circumstances, property insurance is a "named-peril" coverage, meaning that the only things covered are those specifically mentioned in the policy itself.
-Generally speaking, those include fire, smoke damage, vandalism, and other common risks.
+Generally speaking, those include fire, smoke damage, storm damage, vandalism, and other common risks.

 Sometimes, however, a business owner's policy offers what is called "all-risk" or "open-peril" coverage, though generally speaking, you will have to ask specifically for an all-risk policy as it is not the default.